Alethia-Research/CNA-CAA-Research/Brand_Doc.md

-# Brand Identity Guidelines — Alethia Labs
+# Brand Identity Guidelines — Alethia Research

 Aletheia — the uncovering of what is hidden.